Ramzgate/node_setup/miniPC_machine.md

     - launch by `/bin/brave-browser`

 9. __Mounting SSD hard disk__:
-    - An second ssd disk might need to formated, to format a disk do the following
+    - A second ssd disk might need to formated, to format a disk do the following
         - Go to application, and chose utilities, in utilities choose 'Disks'
         - click on the disk you would like to format and then on the cog whel icon for _'additional partition options'_
         - choose _'Format Partition'_
-          use the UUID provided for mounting the disk
+        - use the UUID provided for mounting the disk
     - Boot up Ubuntu and open a cl (command line) terminal
     - Use  _`sudo lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL`_ to find SSD and mounting point (usually SSD appears as 'sda', 'sdb', 'sdc')
     - For a one time mount: